BracketSpace/Notification/readme.txt

 == Changelog ==

+= [Next] =
+* [Changed] Added PUT and DELETE http request methods to Webhook.
+Combined all http requests methods into one class method.

 = 6.3.1 =
 * [Fixed] Trigger action being postponed when using quick edit action.
 * [Fixed] Too few argument passed to the trigger action, due to the argument caching.